avamsi/Sticky/README.md

 You can stick/unstick tabs from Command Palette.
 ![Failed to load!](https://i.imgur.com/sDVbtfp.png)

-You can know "stick"iness of a tab from status bar.
+You can know "stickiness" of a tab from status bar.
 ![Failed to load!](https://i.imgur.com/1g6mvZ3.png)

 ### Installation